CalebCurranVelasco/Breast-Cancer-Diagnosis/README.md

 # Breast-Cancer-Diagnosis
-Classifies tumors as malignant or benign.
+This Classification Model uses Machine Learning to Classifies tumors as malignant or benign.
+It uses the Wisconsin Diagnostic Breast Cancer (WDBC) dataset on Kaggle to train and test to model.